Tal-81/product-management/README.md

 # product-management
-CRUD operation in one project for products management .
+CRUD operation in one project for products management system .